newatoms/guides/writing-guide/readme.md

 ## Seduce the reader

 Readers don't only want to be informed.
 They want to be seduced by you.
 When this is done effectively the reader will memorise the content better.
-Lets get more practical, shall we?
+Let\s get more practical, shall we?

+* **Create attractive headings**.
+[Effective headings](https://github.com/newatoms/guides/compose-great-headings) form a balance between telling people why they should read it and creating curiosity (don't give away all!).
 * **Talk to your reader like it's your best friend.** Ask questions and use the word *you*.
 * **Empathise with your reader’s feelings.** Where is he/she struggling with.
 Sketch these scenarios.
 * **Dare to be** an "authority", but **vulnerable** at the same time.